Baylor vs. Florida: Odds, spread, over/under - November 24

 Baylor vs. Florida Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across several sportsbooks.
+Check out the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite